 Second, God identified with sinners in Jesus Christ.
 God came near, joined us in our fallenness, and identified with sinners.
 The holy God shared the shame, pain and death of this broken world.
 God’s first act of identification was the incarnation itself and was continually exhibited in the ministry of Jesus.

 The cross, however, is the moment of God’s ultimate self-humiliation.
 There Jesus was “numbered among the transgressors” (Luke 22:37).
 There Jesus “became sin” for us (2 Corinthians 5:21).
 There he became a “curse” for us (Galatians 3:13).
 There he “bore our sins in his body” (1 Peter 2:24).

 But what does it mean for Christ to identify with sinners?
 We need to say more.

-God deals with sin in Jesus Christ within the Triune community’s own life rather than externalizing that punishment.
+God deals with sin in Jesus Christ within the Triune community’s own life rather than externalizing that alienation or consequence.
 God experiences the torment of sin rather than inflicting that torment.
 The Lord of glory cried, “My God, My God, why have you forsaken me?”
 (Mark 15:34).
-The Triune community internalized the horror and punishment of sin rather than punishing humanity with eternal wrath.
-This is the love of God that sent the Son into the world as a “propitiation” for sin (1 John 4:10).
+The Triune community internalized the horror and alienation of sin rather than laying it on humanity in eternal wrath.
+This is the love of God that sent the Son into the world as a “propitiation” (expiation?) for sin (1 John 4:10).